 Small Loop Big Views

 Anniversary Arch is alongside the upper trail.
-There are great views to the northwest of Goldfield Mountain and Cottonwood wash and to the east toward Willow Springs Basin.
+There are great views to the northwest of Goldfield Mountain and Cottonwood Wash and the east toward Willow Springs Basin.
 From Anniversary Arch the trail starts descending back down to finish the loop.
-I thought this downward descent was steeper than the way I came up.
+I thought this descent was steeper than the way I came up.
 This is a nice little side trip that doesn't require a lot of energy but packs many rewards (more bang for the buck).
 So even if your hike is a longer loop hike this little side trip is probably worth it.